 Integration is a philosophy that not only relates to systematic co-ordinated responses but also to the ethos of engaging parents and young people as active agents in finding solutions.
-Providers contended that the development and enhancement of integrated practice is best nurtured through consistent integrative practices across all levels of service provision from managerial to front line workers.
+Providers contended that the development and enhancement of integrated practice is best nurtured through consistent application of integrated service delivery across all levels of service provision, from managerial to front-line workers.
+They highlighted the urgency of developing effective services as they contended that young people are presenting with much higher levels of need than they did in the past.

-5.2.6 Youth fora
+5.2.6 Youth Fora

-Youth fora were seen to provide a formal structure for service providers to work in a systematic way to address the needs of young people in their areas.
-According to providers, (many of whom were members of the Youth Fora), they have made 'a big difference', and improved the impact of services, but are still at the initial stages, and have some way to go to meet their full potential.
+Youth Fora were seen to provide a formal structure for service providers to work in a systematic way to address the needs of young people in their areas.
+According to providers (some of whom were members of the Youth Fora), they have made 'a big difference', and improved the impact of services, but they are still at the initial stages, and have some way to go to meet their full potential.
 The success of the Fora to date was deemed to be due to a number of factors.
-Providers noted that the creation of the Youth Fora provided a 'formal structure for the expansion of existing good practices'.
-Also the practice of rotating 'the chair and vice-chair so that it is not personality driven' was seen as a positive mechanism to ensure the Fora worked effectively.
-The inclusion of parents and young people as active stakeholders in decision making was also deemed a very positive, if challenging, element of the Fora.
+Providers noted that the creation of the Youth Fora provided a 'formal structure for the expansion of existing good practices'; the practice of rotating 'the chair and vice-chair so that it is not personality driven' was seen as a positive mechanism to ensure the Fora worked effectively; and the inclusion of parents and young people as active stakeholders in decision-making was also deemed a very positive, if challenging, element of the Fora.
 As one provider noted, 'it is not easy but it is the right way to go'.